Eschatologue/CM_wiki/docs/spells/3rd-level.md

 You touch a quiver containing arrows or bolts.
 When a target is hit by a ranged weapon attack using a piece of ammunition drawn from the quiver, the target takes an extra 1d6 fire damage.
 The spell's magic ends on a piece of ammunition when it hits or misses, and the spell ends when twelve pieces of ammunition have been drawn from the quiver.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the number of pieces of ammunition you can affect with this spell increases by two for each slot level above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, the number of pieces of ammunition you can affect with this spell increases by two for each slot level above 3rd.

 ### Fly
 *3rd-level transmutation*